CLASSIFICATION NO. 433

 Working knowledge of: Methods, materials, tools, and equipment used in vehicle maintenance, inspection and repair; design and operation of motor vehicles, hydraulics, accessory power equipment and computer control systems; occupational hazards and safety precautions applicable to vehicle maintenance and repair; Federal, State, and County regulations applicable to maintenance specifications, safety and environmental quality; safe operation of vehicle repair and maintenance equipment; basic math; record keeping, leadworker and customer service techniques.

 Skill to: Lead the work of assigned personnel; oversee completion of repair work within established time and expenditure guidelines; prepare and interpret plans and specifications; inspect, maintain, repair and adjust light, medium and heavy duty vehicles; follow detailed oral and written instructions, diagrams and schematics; operate a variety of tools and equipment to repair and adjust vehicles and equipment, including mechanical and electrical diagnostic equipment, calipers, gauges, hydraulic jack, chassis aligner, lathes, drill presses and welding equipment; communicate effectively, both orally and in writing; maintain records; establish and maintain cooperative working relationships with County and other agency employees.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license.
-Heavy equipment positions require possession of valid Class B Commercial Driver's License (CDL) within 1 year of hire.
+Heavy equipment positions require possession of a valid Class B Commercial Driver's License (CDL) with no restrictions in order to drive manual transmission and full air brake vehicles within 1 year of hire.
 Incumbents must possess and maintain an acceptable driving record throughout the course of employment.